PotHix/pothix.github.com/content/posts/readtolkien.md

 __This one I was not able to finish yet, but I have the complete collection here__ 🙂

-## There no more about middle earth to read, but I want more about Tolkien!
+## There is no more about middle earth to read, but I want more about Tolkien!

 The first one to recommend here is [his biography](/tolkienbio).
 It's quite interesting to see how Tolkien was just a professor living an ordinary life in a